benberkowitz85/BackEndMyFriend/README.md

 THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia Core THEN I am able to successfully create, update, and delete data in my database

+Acknowledgements

+As always thank you to Kai, Karl, my group mates, youtube walk throughs, and the almighty google.